kontent-ai/kontent-ai-migration-toolkit/README.md

 # Kontent.ai Data Manager

 The purpose of this project is to export & import content data to & from [Kontent.ai](https://kontent.ai) projects.

-This project uses `Delivery API` for fast import and conversion to various formats (`json` | `csv` or custom one) and `Management API` to import data back.
+Data is exported via `Delivery Api` and imported back via `Management Api`.
+There are 3 default formats for data:
+`json`, `jsonSingle` and `csv`.
+It is possible to write custom transformer if you need to add some extra processing or functionality.

-This library can be used in `node.js` only.
+This library can only be used in `node.js`.
 Use in Browsers is not supported.

 ## How it works

-> When importing it is absolutely essential that both `source` and `target` project have identical definitions of
+> When importing it is imported that that both `source` and `target` project have identical definitions of:
-> Content types, taxonomies and workflows.
+> `Content types`, `taxonomies` and `workflows`.
 Any inconsistency in data definition may cause import to fail.

 ### How are content items imported?

 The Data manager creates content items that are not present in target project.
-If the content item is already present in the project (based on item's `codename`) the item will be updated if necessary or skipped.
-Content item is only updated if the `name` of the item changes.
+If the content item exists in target project (based on item's `codename`) the item will be updated.
+The workflow will be preserved.

-### How are language variants imported?
-Same as with content items, Data manager either creates or updates language variants based on their codename & codename of the language.
-Workflow of the language variant is set based on the `workflow` field in the source data.

 ### How are assets imported?

-If asset with it's id or external_id exists in target project, the asset upload will be skipped and not uploaded at all.
-If it doesn't exist, the asset from the zip folder will be uploaded and it's id will be used as a filename.
-The Data Manager will also set `external_id` of newly uploaded assets to equal their original id.
-If you enable `fetchAssetDetails` option the original filename of the asset will be preserved.
+If asset exists in target project, the asset upload will be skipped and not uploaded at all.
+If asset doesn't exist, the asset from the zip folder will be uploaded and it's id will be used as a filename unless you enable the `fetchAssetsDetails` option.
+The data Manager will also set `external_id` of newly uploaded assets to equal their original id.
+Folder structure of imported assets is not preserved.

 ## Installation